Metalama / / Conceptual documentation / Under the hood / Aspect composition

 Aspect composition

-There are three significant points of interest.
+There are three critical points to consider:

 1. Strong ordering of aspects and advice